Home > Fern Plants > Maidenhair Fern

 Maidenhair Ferns are available in 2 sizes:

 Maidenhair Fern, Adiantum pedatum, are pretty and delicate.
-Maidenhair Fern's have wiry, purple-brown petioles and feathery, circular fronds that grow outward in a flat, fan-like position.
+Maidenhair Fern's have wiry, purple-brown petioles and feathery, circular fronds that start out growing outward in a flat, fan-like position - much like the Ginkgo tree.
 Maidenhair Fern's are slow spreading and non-invasive ferns.

 Planting and caring for bare root ferns, evergreen ferns and container ferns: